TeamCodeStream/codestream-guide/docs/src/features/issues-section.md

 description:
 ---

+If you're not already connected to an issue tracking service, initially this section will list all available services.

+* Asana
+* Azure DevOps
+* Bitbucket (cloud)
+* Clubhouse
+* GitHub (cloud or Enterprise)
+* GitLab (cloud or Self-Managed)
+* Jira (cloud or Server)
+* Trello
+* YouTrack

-Once you’ve connected CodeStream to your team’s issue tracking service, all issues assigned to you will be listed in the Issues section of the CodeStream pane.
+Once you’ve connected to your team’s issue tracking service, all issues assigned to you will be listed in the Issues section of the CodeStream pane.

 ![Issues Section](../assets/images/IssuesSection.png)